 European Franchising – Trends and Developments

 The franchise industry in the European Union has tremendous growth possibilities.
-With 450 million consumers in 27 nations, many franchisor companies worldwide, especially U.S. businesses, are eager to expand franchise units into Europe.
+With over 500 million consumers in 28 nations, many franchisor companies worldwide, especially U.S. businesses, are eager to expand franchise units into Europe.

 Consumers naturally think of American brands when it comes to franchising – and for good reason since many popular brands, such as Burger King and McDonalds, still dominate as leading franchises.
 But one look at the current Top 500 Franchises in Europe indicates that even though American brands are still hugely popular, many franchises originating in European countries have also become big names across the continent and beyond.